brownplt/B2T2/TableAPI.md

 ### Description

-Displays an `Image` of a histogram of values in the named column, which must contain numeric data. `n` indicates the width of bins in the histogram. [cite cs111]
+Displays an `Image` of a histogram of values in the named column, which must contain numeric data. `n` indicates the width of bins in the histogram.

 ### Notes